zhaidarbek/pligg-groupdocs-viewer/README.md

 INSTALLATION

-1. Download archive and place "admin_groupdocsviewer" folder in "site/modiles"
+1. Download archive and place admin_groupdocsviewer (which contain module files) folder in site/modiles
 2. By default Pligg CMS doesn't come with TinyMCE, but If you have TinyMCE installed you have to exchange file called tiny_mce.js in "modules/tynimce/js" with the one in module "admin_groupdocsviewer/tiny_mce.js".
 Or add "+iframe[src|style|width|height|scrolling|marginwidth|marginheight|frameborder]" with double quotes instead of 0(zero) in extended_valid_elements:0, in that file.
 3. Go to admin and under Modules -> Uninstalled Modules install GroupDocs